Our Director is expecting her third child in March 2010. Follow her journey to homebirth on the blog.

 Guidelines for Water Births

-When planning water births, whether it be an unassisted or assisted birth, there are several factors that must be monitored.
+When planning water births, whether it be an assisted or unassisted birth, several factors must be monitored.
 A birth companion should be responsible for evaluating these conditions to ensure the health and safety of the mother and child.

 Foremost among these are: